First tips & ideas for fun water games with children

 Step-by-step instructions:

 1. Build an exciting obstacle course in your garden together with your children.
-You can let your creativity run free.
-Build small seesaws and obstacles for hopping or climbing.
+Let your creativity run free.
+Build small seesaws and obstacles to hop over or climb.
 Make sure the obstacles are safe and not too difficult.

 2. Then fill water balloons or balloons with water.
-The more filled they are, the more challenging the game becomes.
+The fuller they are, the more challenging the game becomes.

-3. All players line up at the start in turn.
-The first player wedges the filled balloon between their legs and waddles off.
-They try to master the obstacles without the balloon bursting.
+3. All players line up at the start.
+The first player squeezes the filled balloon between their legs and wobbles off.
+They try to master the obstacles without the balloon popping.

 4. Whoever completes the most obstacles or even reaches the finish is crowned the winner!

-Children love to play in the fresh air.
-Your garden offers the ideal opportunity to dig in the soil together with your little explorers and experience nature up close.
+Children love playing outdoors.
+Your garden offers the ideal opportunity to dig in the soil together with your little explorers and experience the nature up close.
 From the building an insect hotel to the children's garden bed – here you'll find great garden ideas for young and old.

 Garden ideas for kids